 1923 – Rootabaga Pigeons is published.

-1926 – The two-volume biography Abraham Lincoln: The Prairie Years is published and establishes Sandburg’s reputation as a biographer.
+1926 – The two-volume biography Abraham Lincoln: The Prairie Years is published, and establishes Sandburg’s reputation as a biographer.
 He also records an album of songs for the RCA Victor Talking Machine Company.

 1927 – The American Songbag is published.
-The Sandburgs buy property on Lake Michigan and build a house, designed by Mrs. Sandburg.
+The Sandburgs buy property on Lake Michigan and build a house designed by Mrs. Sandburg.

 1928 – The Sandburgs move into their new house on the dunes of Lake Michigan, near Harbert, Michigan.
 Good Morning, America and Abe Lincoln Grows Up are published.